pooltogether/v4-docs/docs/how-to/twab-rewards.md

 ## How to end a promotion

-You can call the `endPromotion` function to end the promotion.
+You can call the `endPromotion` function to end a promotion.

 Keep in mind that you will only receive the amount of tokens from the epochs that have not yet started.

 The following parameters need to be filled out:
-- `_promotionId`: id of the promotion you wish to end
+- `_promotionId`: id of the promotion you wish to end.
-- `_to`: address of the wallet you wish to send the tokens to
+- `_to`: address of the wallet you wish to send the tokens to.

 <img
   src={require('/img/how-to/twab-rewards/twab-rewards-end-promotion-etherscan.png').default}
-  alt='Twab Rewards endPromotion function filled on Etherscan' class='padding-bottom--md'
+  alt='Twab Rewards endPromotion function on Etherscan' class='padding-bottom--md'
 />